ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ### Editing a todo's due date

-If you only pass `due [date]`, the todo's due date will be updated, and the subject will remain the same.
+If you only pass `due:[date]`, the todo's due date will be updated, and the subject will remain the same.

 ```
-ultralist e 3 due tom
+ultralist e 3 due:tom
 ```
 The above will set the todo item with id of `3`'s due date to tomorrow, and it will leave the subject alone.

 ### Removing a todo's due date

-You can also say `due none` to un-set an existing due date.
+You can also say `due:none` to un-set an existing due date.

 **Example**

 ```
-ultralist e 3 due none
+ultralist e 3 due:none
 ```

 ## Notes management